JohnnyHendriks/TestAdapter_Catch2/Docs/Capabilities.md

 ### Special characters

-Be aware that trailing spaces are automatically removed from a test case name.
-Also, names ending in a backslash ("\\") cannot be called specifically by the **Test Adapter for Catch2**.
+Be aware that names ending in a backslash ("\\") cannot be called specifically by the **Test Adapter for Catch2**.
 As of v1.3.0 a workaround is used where basically the backslashes are stripped from the end of the name.
 Subsequently all tests that start with the remaining test name are called.
 So there is a chance more than one test case will be called.
 This is handled in the same way as test case names that differ only in case (see [below](#catch2-specific)).

 If you want to call a specific test case from the command line you need to escape any comma, double quote, open square bracket and backslash characters (_i.e._, use "\\,", "\\"", "\\[" and "\\\\").
 This is basically what the **Test Adapter for Catch2** does internally when it calls a test.
 Otherwise any printable ASCII character can be safely used in a test case name.
 No guarantees are given for the use of other characters (_e.g._, UTF-8).

+During test case name discovery trailing spaces are automatically removed from a test case name.
+Consequently, test cases with names that end in a space character cannot be specifically run by the **Test Adapter for Catch2**.

 ### Catch2 specific